Understanding visual decline in older adults.

 The project will use established psychophysical methods and will involve testing elderly participants and young controls.

-Strong applicants from the UK/EU will be considered for competitive internal funding rounds in 2015-16 and I am happy to assist good overseas applicants in their search for external funding.
+Strong applicants from the UK/EU will be considered for competitive internal funding rounds in 2016-17.
+EU students will not get full financial support.
+I am also happy to assist good overseas applicants in their search for external funding.

 How good is research at University of Birmingham in Psychology, Psychiatry and Neuroscience?